Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Introduction

 \subsection{Overview of change point detection methods}

-Many domains in the physical and social sciences are interested in the identification of structural breaks in various data sets. \cite{Ranshous2015} and \cite{Akoglu2014} recently provided an overview of anomaly detection methods within the context of network analysis, which can be used to identify relations among entities in high dimensional data. \cite{Koutra2016} determined change points (structural breaks) in dynamic networks via graph-based similarity measures, while \cite{James2021_crypto} analyzed change points in cryptocurrencies.
+Many domains in the physical and social sciences are interested in the identification of structural breaks in various data sets. \cite{Ranshous2015} and \cite{Akoglu2014} recently provided an overview of anomaly detection methods within the context of network analysis, which can be used to identify relations among entities in high-dimensional data. \cite{Koutra2016} determined change points (structural breaks) in dynamic networks via graph-based similarity measures, while \cite{James2021_crypto} analyzed change points in cryptocurrencies.

-In the more statistical literature, focused on time series data, researchers have developed change point models driven by hypothesis tests, where $p$-values allow scientists to quantify the confidence in their algorithm \citep{Moreno2013, Bridges2015, Peel2015}.
-Change point algorithms generally fall within statistical inference (namely, Bayesian) or hypothesis testing frameworks.
-Bayesian change point algorithms \citep{Barry1993,Xuan2007,Adams2007} identify change point in a probabilistic manner and allow for subjectivity through the use of prior distributions, but suffer from hyperparameter sensitivity and do not provide statistical error bounds ($p$-values), often leading to a lack of reliability.
+In the more econometric and statistical literature, focused on time series data, researchers have developed change point models driven by hypothesis tests, where $p$-values allow scientists to quantify the confidence in their algorithm \citep{Moreno2013,Bridges2015,Peel2015}.
+Change point algorithms generally fall within statistical inference (namely Bayesian) or hypothesis testing frameworks.
+Bayesian change point algorithms \citep{Barry1993,Xuan2007,Adams2007,james2021_spectral} identify change points in a probabilistic manner and allow for subjectivity through the use of prior distributions, but they suffer from hyperparameter sensitivity and do not provide statistical error bounds ($p$-values), often leading to a lack of~reliability.

 Within hypothesis testing, \cite{RossCPM} outlined algorithmic developments in various change point models initially proposed by \cite{Hawkins1977}.
-Some of the more important developments in recent years include the work of \cite{Hawkins2003}, and Ross et al. \citep{Ross2012, Ross2013, Ross2014}. \cite{RossCPM} recently created the CPM package, which allows for flexible implementation of various change point models on time series data.
-Given the package's ease of use and flexibility, we build our methodology on this suite of algorithms.
+Some of the more important developments in recent years include the work of \cite{Hawkins2003} and \cite{Ross2012,Ross2013,Ross2014}. \cite{RossCPM} recently created the CPM package, which allows for flexible implementation of various change point models on time series data.
+Given the package's ease of use, flexibility, and efficient implementation, we build our methodology on this suite of algorithms.